Our Team

 Postdoctoral Fellow

-I am a cell biologist passionate about cell host-pathogen interaction, encompassing various aspects from cell biology to in vivo experiments.
-I completed my master's and Ph.D. training at the Gonçalo Moniz Institute/FIOCRUZ in Brazil.
-During this period, my research focused on investigating the mechanisms underlying the interaction between Leishmania parasites and macrophages, mainly focused on understanding the role of autophagy in Leishmania infection.
-To further develop my scientific skills, I decided to move to the USA in 2020 and joined the Shiloh lab as a postdoctoral fellow.
-Here, my goal is to unravel the role of the retromer complex component SNX5 in Mycobacterium tuberculosis antigen presentation and anti-tuberculous host defense.
-Outside the lab, I like to practice yoga, read, travel, and watch tv shows.
+Dr. Dias is a cell biologist who is passionate about cell host-pathogen interaction, encompassing various aspects from cell biology to in vivo experiments.
+She completed her master's and doctoral training at the Gonçalo Moniz Institute/FIOCRUZ in Brazil.
+During this period, her research focused on investigating the mechanisms underlying the interaction between Leishmania parasites and macrophages, mainly focused on understanding the role of autophagy in Leishmania infection.
+To further develop her scientific skills, she moved to the United States in 2020 and joined the Shiloh Lab as a postdoctoral fellow, where her goal has been to unravel the role of the retromer complex component SNX5 in M. tuberculosis antigen presentation and anti-tuberculous host defense.
+Outside the lab, she enjoys practicing yoga, reading, traveling, and watching tele

 Kubra Naqvi, Ph.D.